-The opossum (or simply "possum," as opossums are often called) is one of the odder-looking animals native to the South, and can be found throughout our service areas, as well as throughout most of the country.
+The opossum (or simply "possum," as opossums are often called) is one of the odder-looking animals native to Georgia.
+Opossums can be found throughout our North Georgia service areas and most of North America.

 Opossums have long, rat-like prehensile tails, five-toed feet with opposable thumbs whose prints look almost like miniature human footprints, dog-like jaws with sharp teeth, and big, round, hairless ears.

 No wonder that some have described the opossum as looking like it was created from "God's spare parts!"